widgetti/solara/solara/website/pages/docs/content/20-understanding/50-solara-server.md

 To optimize memory usage or address specific needs, one might opt for a shorter expiration duration.
 For instance, setting `SOLARA_KERNEL_CULL_TIMEOUT=1m` will cause sessions to expire after just 1 minute.
 Other possible options are `2d` (2 days), `3h` (3 hours), `30s` (30 seconds), etc. If no units are given, seconds are assumed.

+### Maximum number of kernels connected

+Each virtual kernel runs in its own thread, this ensures that one particular user (actually browser page) cannot block the execution of another virtual kernel.
+However, each thread consumes a bit of resources.
+If you want to limit the number of kernels, this can be done by setting the `SOLARA_KERNELS_MAX_COUNT` environment variable.
+The default is unlimited (empty string), but you can set it to any number you like.
+If the limit is reached, the server will refuse new connections until a kernel is closed.

 ## Handling Multiple Workers
 In setups with multiple workers, it's possible for a page to reconnect to a different worker than its original.
 This would result in a loss of the virtual kernel (since it lives on a different worker), prompting the Solara app to initiate a fresh start.
 To prevent this scenario, a sticky session configuration is recommended, ensuring consistent client-worker connections.
 Utilizing a load balancer, such as [nginx](https://www.nginx.com/), can achieve this.